-- The copyright of any form of work created by a candidate that is submitted to an awarding body for assessment (referred to as Assessment Materials) belongs to the candidate. - By submitting this work, a candidate is granting the awarding body a non-exclusive, royalty-free licence to use their assessment materials (referred to as Assessment Licence). - If a candidate wishes to terminate the awarding body's rights for anything other than assessing their work, the awarding body must be notified by the centre and it is at the discretion of the awarding body whether or not to terminate such rights.
+- The copyright of any form of work created by a candidate that is submitted to an awarding body for assessment (referred to as Assessment Materials) belongs to the candidate. - By submitting this work, a candidate is granting the awarding body a non-exclusive, royalty-free licence to use their assessment materials (referred to as Assessment Licence). - Scholars can access Student Materials (including examination scripts) through the access to scripts arrangements set out in paragraph 5.13. - If a candidate wishes to terminate the awarding body's rights for anything other than assessing their work, the awarding body must be notified by the centre and it is at the discretion of the awarding body whether or not to terminate such rights.

-Candidates with access arrangements (AA)/reasonable adjustments
+Candidates with access arrangements (AA)/reasonable adjustments substantial disadvantaged.

-Candidates with additional learning needs, physical disabilities or temporary injuries (within reason) may be entitled to access arrangements, thus allowing candidates to access examinations fairly and not be otherwise substantial disadvantaged.
 AA are based on a scholar's personal requirements/ long-standing needs and are applied for based on your usual way of working in day-to-day lessons.
 They are agreed before an assessment/exam takes place.